syntax-tree/mdast/readme.md

 **StaticPhrasing** content represent the text in a document, and its markup, that is not intended for user interaction.

+### `TransparentContent`

+The content model of a transparent node is derived from its [parent][dfn-parent] node.
+Effectively, this is used to prohibit nested links (and link references).

 ## Extensions